mritunjaysharma394/vowpal-wiki/Tutorial.md

 Now we compile:

     cd vowpal_wabbit
-    ./autogen.sh
-    ./configure
     make

 This should "just work", at least on Linux and OS-X, and plausibly on any POSIX platform.
 If it fails, you most likely need to install the boost program options headers and library.
+On some systems where libraries are installed in non standard locations, you may need to run `./autogen.sh && ./configure` before running `make`.

 Boost installation on Debian-based (Debian, Ubuntu, Mint etc.) Linux distributions: